 Improvements to Northern Ireland's health service require radical change and significant investment, a report has warned.

-Sweeping changes to transform the stretched NHS services in the Province are dependent on the necessary funding being made available, the Department of Health said.
+Sweeping changes to transform the stretched NHS services in the region are dependent on the necessary funding being made available, the Department of Health said.

 A new report, published one year on from the initial plan for reform of elective care services, indicates that the intention is for money to be made available in the next two years through a £200 million transformation fund as part of the DUP's £1 billion confidence and supply arrangement with the Conservatives.

-A blueprint for transformation of the health service was agreed by the Executive before its implosion at the beginning of last year.
+A blueprint for transformation of the health service was agreed by the powersharing executive before its implosion at the beginning of last year.